cynthia-okoduwa/DevOps-projects/Project17.md

     }
 ```
 #### CREATE SECURITY GROUPS
-We are creating security groups and security group rules for the following resources:
+We are creating security groups and security group rules for the resources below.
+Click the links to learn more about creating [security groups](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group) and [security groups rules](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group_rule)
 - External Application loadbalancers
 - Internal Application loadbalancers
 - Webservers
 - Data layer
 - Bastion host
 - Nginx reverse proxy
-All these security groups will be created in a single new file named `security.tf` , then we are going to refrence this security group within each resources that needs it.
-Click the links to learn more about creating [security groups](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group) and [security groups rules](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group_rule)
-1. Create security groups with the following code snippet:
+1. These security groups will be created in a single new file named `security.tf` , then we are going to refrence this security group within each resources that needs it.
+Create security groups with the following code snippet:
 ```
 # security group for alb, to allow acess from any where for HTTP and HTTPS traffic
 resource "aws_security_group" "ext-alb-sg" {